Dendrobium Phalaenopsis Orchids Indoor Care, Propagation and Common Problems with Solutions

 Temperature and Humidity

-Ensure there is good air circulation as it cannot tolerate hot and stuffy conditions.
-Keep the orchid away from draughts as it hates sudden changes in temperature.
+Ensure there is good air circulation as the orchid cannot tolerate hot and stuffy conditions.
+Keep the orchid away from drafts as it hates sudden changes in temperature.

-Set the pot on a wet pebble tray to raise humidity.
-Check out these techniques on how to raise humidity for houseplants.
+Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Read more on how to increase humidity for houseplants.

 Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pests and diseases.